Crown College (Minnesota): Student life

-Hardwick Hall

-Hardwick Hall consists of four apartments, housing seven upper-class male students in each apartment.
-The apartments have two upstairs bedrooms, one basement bedroom, living room area, kitchen, 1 ½ bathrooms, balcony, and individual heating and air conditioning control.
-Laundry facilities are located in the basement.
-Hardwick Hall is located directly next to Miller Hall.
-Hardwick Hall was built in 1975 and named after Harry Hardwick, who was the president of the college from 1959 to 1968.
-Hardwick Hall is no longer used as a residence hall, but instead has been repurposed for use in on-campus activities, such as Escape Rooms.

-Faith Village

-Located in Faith Village, Conley, Jones and Tanner Halls each consist of six two-bedroom apartments and three one-bedroom apartments.
-Amenities include laundry facilities and parking.
-Priority is given to senior men and women.
-Further, for married students or students over 22, Crown offers "non-traditional" housing in apartment form.
-The apartments are identical to the traditional housing apartments in Faith Village.
+Crown emphasizes a distinctly Christian culture.
+Its statement of faith, which all faculty and students must sign, requires everyone at the school "to put away behaviors such as abusive anger, malice, jealousy, lust, sexually immoral behavior (e.g., all sexual relations outside the bounds of marriage between a man and a woman), impure desires, prejudice (based on race, gender, or socioeconomic status), greed, idolatry, slander, profanity, lying, drunkenness, stealing, and dishonesty (1 Corinthians 6:9-11; Galatians 5:19-21)."

 Extracurricular activities

 There is a professional disc golf course on campus.
 Established in 2007, the 18 hole course has a "good mix of open and wooded holes along with a little water hazard on two holes.
 Some of the shortest (height) baskets you will ever see."
 The target type is mach5 and the tee type is concrete.
-6 holes are under 300 ft, 8 are 300–400 ft, and 4 are over 400 ft in length.
+Six holes are under 300 ft, 8 are 300–400 ft, and 4 are over 400 ft in length.